Cassandra Quave: Undergraduate education

 In her undergraduate years at Emory University, she pursued a double bachelor's of science in Human Biology as well as Anthropology, which she earned in 2000.
 A college course in tropical ecology coupled with trips to Peru shifted her interest from medical school to instead pursuing a PhD through researching ethnobotany.
 In Peru, she saw the work of a traditional medicine man on children with parasitic worm infections in villages without access to pharmaceutical drugs.
 To her, the encounter illustrated how modern Western medicine has undermined the usefulness of traditional medicine.

 Doctoral education

 After earning her bachelor's degrees, Quave started her ethnobotany fieldwork in southern Italy between 2001 and 2003, before pursuing a doctoral program in biology at Florida International University.
 Under Dr. Bradley C. Bennett's guidance, she completed her doctoral dissertation in 2008, titled "An ethnopharmacological approach to multidrug-resistant Staphylococcus aureas: Evaluation of Italian Plants used in the Traditional Healing of Skin Disease."

 Post-doctoral fellowships

-Quave completed her first post-doctoral fellowship in microbial pathogenesis at the University of Arkansas for Medical Sciences between 2009-2011.
+Quave completed her first post-doctoral fellowship in microbial pathogenesis at the University of Arkansas for Medical Sciences between 2009 and 2011.
 Specifically, she continued her study of medicinal plants in Italy, focusing on anti-biofilm properties in MRSA.
-Additionally, Quave completed a second post-doctoral teaching fellowship between 2011-2012 with the Emory University Center for Human Health.
+Additionally, Quave completed a second post-doctoral teaching fellowship between 2011 and 2012 with the Emory University Center for Human Health.